jriverac/Ruby_Dotfiles/ReadMe.md

-# Ruby Dotfiles
+# Ruby on Rails Development Container Application Template

-These are the dotfiles I use for Ruby development.
+This is a template for creating Ruby on Rails applications running within Development Containers.

 This installs the following: